How Long Does an Uncontested Divorce Take in Arizona?

 Child Support in an Uncontested Divorce

 There are several factors that go into a child support calculation in an uncontested divorce.
 One of those factors is the amount of time each parent will spend with the children.
-As a result, the Parenting Plan must be agreed upon before you can move on to calculate child support in an uncontested divorce.
+As a result, the Parenting Plan must be agreed upon before you can calculate child support in an uncontested divorce.

 Alimony in an Uncontested Divorce